tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 ## Installation

-Open a terminal, and execute the following commands to install `web3.py` and `bit`, respectively.
+Open a terminal and execute the following commands to install `web3.py` and `bit`, respectively.

 * Use the `pip install` command to download the `web3.py` module.